Source code for ase.geometry.rdf

 indices = np.asarray(np.ceil(distance_matrix / dr), dtype=int)

-if elements is None:
+if atomic_numbers is None:

 x = indices.ravel()